-If your cheesecake batter looks grainy, speckled, or full of little cream cheese bits, the good news is this: you can usually fix it before baking.
-In most cases, lumpy cream cheese happens because the cream cheese was too cold, the bowl was not scraped well, or the eggs and other dairy went in before the base was fully smooth.
+Cheesecake batter is usually lumpy because the cream cheese was too cold, the bowl was not scraped well, or the eggs and other dairy were added before the base was fully smooth.
+In many cases, you can still fix it by warming the batter slightly, scraping well, and mixing again gently.

+Using low-fat, whipped, or spreadable cream cheese instead of full-fat block cream cheese can make smooth mixing harder.
 For baked cheesecake, full-fat block cream cheese gives the most predictable dense and creamy texture.
-Tub or whipped products can be softer, looser, and less stable, which makes smooth mixing and final structure more difficult.
+Tub or whipped products are usually softer, looser, and less stable.

 If you need the fastest answer, do this: